akkeris/docs/getting-started/ruby.md

 ## Introduction

-In this tutorial you will deploy a node.js app in minutes.
+In this tutorial you will deploy a Ruby app using the Rails web framework in minutes.

 Hang on after the tutorial for a few minutes to find out how Akkeris works and other information so you can make the most out of Akkeris and its dev tooling.